When would the increased millage start?

 What will the new playground equipment be made out of?
 What about maintenance costs?
 Will there be pickleball courts?

 Specifics for each of the projects listed above, including the playgrounds and location of pickleball courts, have not been decided yet.
-If the millage passes, the City will finalize the plans for each park and encourage the community to have input prior to have final adoption.
+The City will finalize the plans for each park and encourage the community to have input prior to have final adoption.
 Long term financial sustainability is an important factor for any investment by the City Council and staff.

 Why hasn't Rayner Park Playground been maintained better, so we wouldn't have to replace it?